flipcoder/textbeat/README.md

 ```

 There are lots of chords and voicing (check the .py file under CHORDS and CHORDS_ALT) and I'll be adding a lot more.
+All scales and modes are usable as chords, so arpeggiation and strumming is usable with those as well.

 # Arpeggios and Strumming